 When Wiese merged Pepkor with Steinhoff in 2015, execs were asked to exchange their shares in the business for Steinhoff shares

-A group of senior executives of Pepkor Holdings intends to seek compensation directly from the company’s previous chair, Christo Wiese, due to damages they incurred as a result of the Steinhoff debacle, new court papers show.
+A group of senior executives of Pepkor Holdings intends to seek compensation directly from the company’s previous chair, Christo Wiese, for damages they incurred as a result of the Steinhoff debacle, court papers filed last week show.

 This was according to the testimony of Dawie van Niekerk, the previous chief operating officer of Tekkie Town, a business Pepkor acquired from Steinhoff in 2017.